idaholab/TMAP8/doc/content/verification_and_validation/ver-1kc-2.md

 ## General Case Description

-Two enclosures are separated by a membrane that allows diffusion according to Sieverts' law, with no volumetric source present.
+Two enclosures are separated by a membrane that allows diffusion according to Sieverts' law and chemical reactions, with no volumetric source present.
 Enclosure 2 has twice the volume of Enclosure 1.

 ## Case Set Up

 This verification problem is taken from [!cite](ambrosek2008verification).

-Unlike the ver-1kc-1 case, which only considers tritium T$_2$, this setup describes a diffusion system in which tritium T$_2$, dihydrogen H$_2$ and tritium hybride HT are modeled across a one-dimensional domain split into two enclosures.
+Unlike the (ver-1kc-1)[ver-1kc-1.md] case, which only considers tritium T$_2$, this setup describes a diffusion system in which tritium T$_2$, dihydrogen H$_2$ and HT are modeled across a one-dimensional domain split into two enclosures.
 The total system length is $2.5 \times 10^{-4}$ m, divided into 100 segments.
 The system operates at a constant temperature of 500 Kelvin.
 Initial tritium T$_2$ and dihydrogen H$_2$ pressures are specified as $10^{5}$ Pa for Enclosure 1 and $10^{-10}$ Pa for Enclosure 2.
-Initially, there is no tritium hybride HT in either enclosures.
+Initially, there is no HT in either enclosure.

 The reaction between the species is described as follows